Ypertex/blog/content/articles/deplatforming-trump/index.md

 {{<preview-external src="44b7db9a-b3ff-4944-8b42-17ebdd178e16">}}

-The day after the insurgence, I read the follwing two offical Twitter statements:
+The day after the insurrection, I read the following two official Twitter statements:

 > As a result of the unprecedented and ongoing violent situation in Washington, D.C., we have required the removal of three @realDonaldTrump Tweets that were posted earlier today for repeated and severe violations of our Civic Integrity policy.
 >